 "I have, you happened to be right," Obi-Wan replied truthfully.
 "You will stop chattering now, and sell me what I want, and at your lowest price for it."
 The stallowner promptly confirmed this as also truthful, and Obi-Wan avoided that particular town completely after that.

-Even after they’d set the roof over their heads and the house was complete, and the Sand People repelled enough times that they started avoiding the area, Yoda stayed on, repeating things, guiding Obi-Wan through meditation after meditation, his voice becoming more familiar to Obi-Wan than his own, as Obi-Wan was finding less and less reason to speak.
+Even after they'd set the roof over their heads and the house was complete, and the Sand People repelled enough times that they gave up and left them alone, Yoda stayed on, repeating things, guiding Obi-Wan through meditation after meditation, his voice becoming more familiar to Obi-Wan than his own, as Obi-Wan was finding less and less reason to speak.
 Then finally one night, as he left the surrounding desert for the encasement of his mind, and built barriers around himself, and broke them open to let in not the desert, but the surrounding Force, he felt a whisper of another familiar voice.

 Retaining control in the face of that voice, loved and missed for nearly fifteen years, proved impossible.
 Joy overwhelmed Obi-Wan, blotted out his senses, and the voice itself was lost.